OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 #### Ingress Name

 Each Ingress resource must have a unique name, defined in the `Ingress name` field.

+The name of the ingress resource is not affected by the deployment strategy.

 #### Ingress Host Rules